-Australian Lacrosse Association Under 15 National Tournament
+Australian Lacrosse Association 15 and Under National Tournament

 Altona Lacrosse Club hosted the Australian Lacrosse Association Under 15 National Tournament in October 2018.
 This was the biggest event in its history, attracting 19 teams from Australia and New Zealand.
 For the volunteers, the amount of work done was enormous with the event running for seven days.
 The event focuses on upskilling junior players and allowing them to test themselves in a large event environment.
 As it is a tournament and not a state team championship, more teams can enter and therefore more juniors can participate.
 It doesn't just impact growth in Lacrosse but also in member retention and promotion for the club.